alacrityio/alacrity-support-documentation/developer documentation/how to guides/general gaia storage use & setup.md

 ### 1.4 Unerstand data storage

-A Gaia hub stores the written data exactly as given.
-It offers minimal guarantees about the data.
+A Gaia hub holds the written data as it was given.
+It gives minimal guarantees about the data.
 It does not ensure that data is validly formatted, contains valid signatures, or is encrypted.
 Rather, the design philosophy is that these concerns are client-side concerns.

 ## 2. Storage hubs overview